SunResearchInstitute/sys-clk-Editor/README.md

-# sys-clk Manager
+# sys-clk Editor
-Manage your sys-clk configuration!<br>
+Edit your sys-clk configuration!<br>
 The icon is placeholder, suggestions for a proper icon are appericated!<br>

 # Acknowledgements